kmorin/IESparser/README.md

 IESparser
 =========

-IES file parser for LM-63-2002 format files
+h2.
+IES file parser for LM-63-2002 format files h2.
+Have tested on many different .ies files from many different manufacturers to verify. h3.
+This class allows for an input string of an .ies filepath and outputs a matrix dictionary to be passed on to either an interpolator (another project I am working on to open source) or another bit of code to work with your Dictionary matrix.